 Cheap ELD devices May Come from Shady Providers

-If you browse cheap eld devices from companies that are just started in the United States Transport industry space, you should be very careful.
+Unfortunately, some of these providers may not be as reputable as they claim to be.
+In fact, many are based in countries where their business practices aren’t regulated by American standards.
+If you browse cheap ELD devices from companies that are just started in the United States Transport industry space, you should be very careful.

-If you eventually find any ELD service provider and free eld devices is the only product they provide, try to avoid them, and never look back.
+If you eventually find any ELD service provider and free ELD devices are the only product they provide, try to avoid them, and never look back.

 Cheap ELD Devices May Lack New Features & Updates